elmiko/elmiko.github.io/_posts/2014-06-10-keystone-trust-delegation.markdown

 ####Consume the Trust

 This operation is the same as acquiring any other authentication token with the exception that the token will be scoped to the newly created trust.
+I have cut out the `catalog` contents as they are quite long.

 {% highlight bash %}
 $ http http://10.0.1.62:5000/v3/auth/tokens X-Auth-Token:d2f4a38aa84f40a798f041d19d044d3d < trust_consume.json